a112121788/rails-guides/source/working_with_javascript_in_rails.md

 ### How Turbolinks Works

-Turbolinks attaches a click handler to all `<a>` on the page.
+Turbolinks attaches a click handler to all `<a>` tags on the page.
 If your browser supports [PushState](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history#The_pushState%28%29_method), Turbolinks will make an Ajax request for the page, parse the response, and replace the entire `<body>` of the page with the `<body>` of the response.
 It will then use PushState to change the URL to the correct one, preserving refresh semantics and giving you pretty URLs.

-The only thing you have to do to enable Turbolinks is have it in your Gemfile, and put `//= require turbolinks` in your JavaScript manifest, which is usually `app/assets/javascripts/application.js`.

 If you want to disable Turbolinks for certain links, add a `data-turbolinks="false"` attribute to the tag: